 No matter how innovative or disruptive you feel your business is in the market, the business world is always changing, and you need to stay ahead.
 Much like in sports, you can’t stick to the same old thing.
 For me, the key to staying innovative is incessant curiosity.
 It tends to be better for your career the more curious you are about unearthing things others thought would be impossible, and if you’re clever enough, you can uncover life-changing opportunities.
 Be willing to always be learning and surround yourself with those who will help you accomplish these goals.
-It’s exactly what led me to creating BVP to acquire companies to create, finance, and innovate to make a difference in people’s lives beyond the capital.
+It’s exactly what led my partners and me to creating BVP to acquire companies to create, finance, and innovate to make a difference in people’s lives beyond the capital.
 Feel emboldened to take risks and be curious because this often leads to better results—have courage of your convictions.

 Look for the White Space